Santoku Knife for Mincing Slicing and Dicing Vegetables - 9-1/4" - Damascus - Unfinished Kit

-Our ZHEN Hammered Surface Damascus Santoku Knife Blank is forged in Japan utilizing years of knowledge and skill in knife making and technology and then imported to Taiwan.
-The blade is made by forge welding 66 layers of steel together around a single core layer of VG – 10 stainless steel (HRC60-62), which creates a high quality blade.
+ZHEN Hammered Surface Damascus Knife Blanks are forged in Japan utilizing years of knowledge and skill in knife making and technology and then imported to Taiwan.
+The blades are made by forge welding 66 layers of steel together around a single core layer of VG – 10 stainless steel (HRC60-62), which creates a high quality blade.
 Each blade has its own unique pattern on its surface and an edge that remains extremely sharp over an extended period of time.
 The hammered surface or tsuchime finish acts like a series of hollow-ground cavities while reducing drag, allowing the food to release from the blade surface while slicing.
-Designed with the professional cook in mind, this knife makes a great gift for the cook in your family.
-Hone your blades with a steel or ceramic rod weekly to keep them sharp.
-We recommend sharpening your blades with a whetstone at an angle of 15°-20°.
-Blade length is 4-3/4", with an overall length of 9-1/4".
-Handle material sold separately.
+Designed with the professional cook in mind, these knives make a great gift for the cook in your family.

 - Customize your knife blade by choosing from myriad woods to make the handle yourself